-It takes place during the US invasion of the fictional Middle Eastern dictatorship of Zekistan, some time after the invasions of Iraq and Afghanistan.
-After a massive wave of terror sweeping over Europe and South-East Asia, Islamist fanatics from all over the world take refuge in Zekistan, where they are protected by the genocidal dictator Mohammad Jabbour Al-Afad.
+It takes place during the US invasion of the fictional Central Asian dictatorship of Zekistan, some time after the invasions of Iraq and Afghanistan.
+After a massive wave of terror sweeping over Europe and Southeast Asia, Islamist fanatics from all over the world take refuge in Zekistan, where they are protected by the genocidal dictator Mohammad Jabbour Al-Afad.
 After some fruitless negotiations with the United Nations, NATO decides to nip it in the bud and launch an invasion to topple Al-Afad and rub out the terrorist stronghold.

 You, the player, are put in charge of two fire teams, Alpha and Bravo, each consisting of four soldiers (a team leader, a rifleman, a grenadier, and an automatic rifleman), each with his own name and background.
 Your primary objective in the game is to maneuver through the narrow streets of Zekistan's capital city and defeat the militiamen hiding in the streets and houses while paying attention as not to get flanked or ambushed.